eklavya11/MewbotCatcher-SimpleInstall/README.md

 - Or you can join this server : https://discord.gg/Q8NbBeQ.
 - The current price of the bot is currently at 15€ and I only accept Paypal.

 # Screenshots

+Those screenshots are outdated, but the bot works the same with Mewbot !

 ![an image is here :c](https://raw.githubusercontent.com/yyewolf/MewbotCatcher-SimpleInstall/master/Screen5.png)